KnownStormChaser/master-weather-model-list/models/wave_models/regional/france/ww3-maro-france.md

 ## Forcing and nesting
 - **Wind forcing:** [AROME](../../../nwp_models/regional/france/arome.md) (~1.3 km over France).
 This is the distinguishing feature against the sibling [WW3-MARP](./ww3-marp-france.md), which runs the same mesh under ARPEGE.
 - **Boundary conditions:** supplied by **MFWAM**, which also shares the wave physics.
 See [MFWAM GLOB01](../../global/france/mfwam-global-france.md).
-- **Current and water-level forcing:** **not applied to this configuration.** The documentation records that since July 2017 the *Atlantic* configuration ingests barotropic current and water height from HYCOM2D forced by ARPEGE, improving sea states over intertidal zones and in strong-current areas.
-No equivalent is stated for either Mediterranean configuration — consistent with the far smaller tidal range in the basin.
-Not independently verifiable from the file contents. **TBD.**
+- **Current and water-level forcing:** **none.** The documentation records HYCOM2D barotropic current and water-height forcing for the *Atlantic* configuration only, from July 2017.
+This is now confirmed from the data rather than inferred: the validity mask here is **fully static** — 78,262 valid nodes at every one of the 55 steps, zero nodes changing state — whereas [WW3-WARP](./ww3-warp-france.md) on the Atlantic mesh shows thousands of intertidal nodes wetting and drying on a 12.4 h semidiurnal cycle.
+No water-level forcing is active in this configuration.
 - **Bathymetry:** SHOM, developed under HOMONIM.

 ---